 We have ‘Reading Buddies’ at Thorndown.
-Year R to Year 6 children buddy up with each other and help the older children help the younger children to apply all of the strategies they are learning to read unknown words by segmenting and blending.
+Year R to Year 6 children buddy up with each other and the older children help the younger children to apply all of the strategies they are learning to read unknown words by segmenting and blending.
 The older children teach the younger children to talk about the text and the illustrations and ask questions to see if the younger children understand what they are reading.
 This helps to develop everyone’s reading confidence!
-In January the children met with their reading buddy and wrote letters to each other.
+The children met with their reading buddy and wrote letters to each other.

 Reading Across the Curriculum

 We enjoy using our reading skills in every lesson and our teachers provide opportunities for us to do so in all subjects.
-We have recently explored texts such as ‘The Lost Words’ and ‘The Storyteller’ as a whole school.
+We have explored texts such as ‘The Lost Words’ and ‘The Storyteller’ as a whole school.
 A text which has made us really think about our vocabulary choices.

 Whole Class Reading

-From Year 2 the children conduct reading lessons as a whole class.
+From Year 2 to Year 6 the children conduct reading lessons as a whole class.
 These reading sessions mean that children of all attainment bands are immersed in the same high-quality literature and the discussions that these texts promote.
 The teacher models good use of intonation, movement, volume and expression and children pick up good reading styles.